-Turkey: Skate/classic.
+Turkey: Skate/Classic.
 The Turkey is a 1.2km beginner trail.
 This trail is enjoyed by skiers of all abilities, from true beginners to Olympic racers (seriously!).
-For 2018/2019, Turkey will be groomed for skate skiing, but it’s still classic-able.
-Ian will put a classic track close to the edge when conditions allow.
-We will widen the trail for 2019/2020 and it will be a true skate/classic combo trail.

-Woodcock: Classic.
+Woodcock: Skate/Classic.
 A 2.0km trail crossing North Road, the Woodcock meanders through the forest, along Styles Brook, past an old beaver pond, and past an old sawmill’s sawdust pile.
-A nice easier trail, groomed with double classic tracks (one track will be set when conditions are very fast to allow more snowplow and snowshoe space, no tracks on downhills).
+A nice easier trail.

-Chickadee: ‘The all-time best trail ever’ winds 6.5km through the forest with a great mix of climbing and descending.
+Chickadee: Classic only.
+‘The all-time best trail ever’ winds 6.5km (including the optional Waite’s Loop) through the forest with a great mix of climbing and descending.
 Starts with a few steep climbs, then flattens out (mostly) for the remainder.
 Big downhill finish.
 Lots of gradual uphills with perfect grade for striding.
 Add Loon and Upper Blue Jay for an amazing 11km ski.
 There are many wet/swampy areas so we need cold weather and a lot of snow to groom it.

-Loon: An extension of the Chickadee adding 2km of dips and dives.
+Loon: Classic only.
+An extension of the Chickadee adding 2km of dips and dives.
 Good views of Styles Peak and Peru Peak.
 Great views of abandoned and active beaver ponds.

-Peregrine: The newest trail, Peregrine is a super hilly, super fun skate/classic combo trail.
-It winds its way up the hill behind the barn, following roughly where the old Lower Bluejay was.
-It comes down where the upper section of Goshawk used to be.
+Peregrine: Skate/Classic.
+The newest trail, Peregrine is a super hilly, super fun and often the best groomed skate/classic combo trail.
+If you need a workout to warm you up, this one will do it or take it slow and enjoy the scenery.
+It winds its way up the hill behind the barn and comes down some mellow hills interrupted several times by gentle climbs.
+You will find many shortcuts along this trail so there is always a quick way back to the barn.
 It was mainly built for racers to train on, but adventurous skiers of all abilities love it!